 Dr. Becky Ball, Secretary, Arizona State University

-Fifth, last year the section initiated the Deborah A. Neher Career Award to honor one of our members who has made significant contributions to the field of soil ecology and the Soil Ecology Section of ESA.
-If you would like to nominate someone, please send a letter of support for your nominee to email@example.com by June 15th.
-See the “Awards” tab for more information.
+A special congratulations to Dr. Peter Groffman, who was awarded this year’s Deborah A. Neher Career Award.
+This award is given annually to honor one of our members who has made significant contributions to the field of soil ecology and the Soil Ecology Section of ESA.
+See the “Awards” tab for more information about the award and how to nominate an awardee.